-To correctly send your audience data from Adobe Experience Platform to Braze, you must complete the field mapping step.
-Mapping consists of creating a link between the Adobe Experience Data Model fields and the corresponding Braze Platform fields.
+To correctly send your audience data from the Adobe Experience Platform to Braze, you must complete the field mapping step.
+Mapping creates a link between the Adobe Experience data model fields and the corresponding Braze platform fields.

-- From the Select source field window, you must select Adobe attributes to map to your Braze Attributes.
+- In this window, you must select Adobe attributes to map to your Braze attributes.

 Choose your source fields, then click Select.

-- In the Target Field section, click the mapping icon to the right of the field.
+- In the target field section, click the mapping icon beside the field.

 • Select attributes: Use this option to map your Adobe XDM attributes to standard Braze Attributes.